Why a 50% Carbohydrate Diet Gives Dogs Cancer

 - Add in some good quality fats (krill oil or starflower).

-- Make yourself some golden turmeric paste (14 independent studies that show show turmeric fights cancer)
+- Make golden turmeric paste for dogs.
+As the link will show, there 14 independent studies that show turmeric fights cancer.

 - Pick up some good quality seaweed.
 It has some unbelievable anti-cancer properties.
-Here are 13 independent studies that show seaweeds fight cancer growth, in humans at least.
-We picked four of the seaweeds used in these studies and put them in a product we call AC4.
-You have to be very careful making any sort of claims about cancer, we can only hope it will help.
+Here are 13 independent studies that show seaweeds fight cancer growth.
+We picked four of the main seaweeds used in these studies and put them in a highly popular product we call AC4.
+You have to be very careful making any sort of claims about cancer, we can only hope it will help and the testimonials tell us it does.

 All these things can be done IN CONJUNCTION with conventional veterinary treatment.
-If your vet is recommending a dry, carb-based dog food for your dog with cancer they are categorically wrong.
+If your vet is recommending a dry, carb-based dog food for your dog with cancer they are categorically wrong and I urge you to seek the advice of a vet that has studied at least nutrtion.
+It will keep growing if you keep feeding it.

 [I have not included said references as the book is not ready and I do not want the work copied].